finalcut/gulp-concat-bug/readme.md

 * I discovered this behavior after creating a bunch of .sql files from SQL Server Management Studio 2014 by having it script creation of various user defined functions.
 When I tried to concat them in a specific order the resultant file was not usable.
 The files were created, by default, as UTF 16 LE.

+# Other thoughts
+A friend tried this on Mac OSX and he had a similar experience when opening the result files in VIM; they were pretty beat up.
+Atom on the Mac looked the same as well - mostly correct but some extra blank lines.